Coupled Adaptable Backward-Forward-Backward Resolvent Splitting Algorithm (CABRA): A Matrix-Parametrized Resolvent Splitting Method for the Sum of Maximal Monotone and Cocoercive Operators Composed with Linear Coupling Operators: Introduction

-We design $\v{L}_A$ and $\v{Q}_A\v{B}\v{K}_A$ to be strictly block lower triangular, so that can be found via forward substitution by iterating over the $n$ individual resolvents
+We design $\v{L}_A$ and $\v{Q}_A\v{B}\v{K}_A$ to be strictly block lower triangular, so that \eqref{cab:cfbd_itr} can be found via forward substitution by iterating over the $n$ individual resolvents

-where $b_i$ is a weighted sum of cocoercive operator outputs which depends only on $(x_1, \dots, x_{i-1})$.
-Our algorithm generalizes the frugal resolvent splitting frameworks recently presented by {\AA}kerman, Chenchene, Giselsson, and Naldi \cite{aakerman2025splitting}, and Dao, Tam, and Truong \cite{dao2025general} which came to the attention of the authors as this work was being completed.
+where $b_i$ is a weighted sum of cocoercive operator outputs which depends only on $(x_1, \dots, x_{i-1})$ and $(\v{L}_A)_{id} x_d$ is an abbreviated notation for a diagonal scaling of only those subvectors in $x_d$ which correspond with subvectors in $x_i$ (that is, only $k \in \mathcal{K}^A_i \cap \mathcal{K}^A_d$).
+Our algorithm generalizes the forward-backward splitting frameworks recently presented by {\AA}kerman, Chenchene, Giselsson, and Naldi \cite{aakerman2025splitting}, and Dao, Tam, and Truong \cite{dao2025general}, which were released in pre-print as this work was being completed.